|Human Evolutionary Genetics - CNRS URA3012|

 |HEAD||Dr QUINTANA-MURCI Lluis / firstname.lastname@example.org|

 Our laboratory focuses on the different factors (selective, demographic, genomic) shaping the variability of the human genome.
-Our research activities cover two highly inter-related areas: the study of human genetic diversity at the population level, from which we can infer human origins and population structure, and the study of diversity in genomic regions involved in immune response or host-pathogen interactions, with which we can unmask the footprints of natural selection.Using an evolutionary approach, our goals are (i) to explore the extent to which infectious agents have exerted selective pressures on human genes, (ii) to identify the genes having played a major biological role in host survival, and (iii) to delineate the redundant and non-redundant role of immunity-related genes in the natural setting.For this, our laboratory combines molecular and population genetics approaches, with computational modelling and development of new statistical frameworks.
+Our research activities cover two highly inter-related areas: the study of “neutral” genetic diversity (non-coding regions of the genome, mtDNA, etc.) at the population level, from which we can infer human origins and population structure, and the study of diversity in genomic regions involved in immune response or host-pathogen interactions, with which we can unmask the footprints of natural selection.Using an evolutionary approach, our goals are (i) to explore the extent to which infectious agents have exerted selective pressures on human genes, (ii) to identify the genes having played a major biological role in host survival, and (iii) to delineate the redundant and non-redundant role of immunity-related genes in the natural setting.For this, our laboratory combines molecular and population genetics approaches, with computational modelling and development of new statistical frameworks.